lionelvillard/knative-examples/README.md

 bin/setup-knative-kind.sh 0.10.0 0.10.0
 ```

-This creates a kind cluster named `knative-s0.10.0-e0.10.0` and installs Knative.
+This creates a kind cluster named `knative-s0.10.0-e0.10.0` and installs Knative (no monitoring).

 ### Minikube